-psWidget is a pointer to the widget.

-ui32Message is the message to be processed.
+psWidget is a pointer to the widget. ui32Message is the message to be processed. ui32Param1 is the first parameter to the message. ui32Param2 is the second parameter to the message.

 This function is a default handler for widget messages; it simply ignores all messages sent to it.
 This is used as the message handler for the root widget, and should be called by the message handler for other widgets when they do not explicitly handle the provided message (in case new messages are added that require some default but override-able processing).